Njorogetracy/managey_drf/README.md

 - The task model has a one to many relationship with the user.
 It refrences the UserID
 - The model contains the following fields: owner, created_at, updated_at, title, description, attachment, overdue, assigned_users, priority, state
 ## Comments
+- The comments model has a one to many relationship with user, it references the UserID
+- It has a foreignkey relation with the task moel, it references the TaskID
+- It has the follwowing fields: id, owner, created_at, updated_at, content taskID

 # [Testing](Tests)